Do you need a business to apply for a business credit card?

 Business credit card applications have a section for business type, business name, and Employer Identification Number (EIN).
 If you are doing business as yourself, then you can select “sole proprietor” as your business type, use your name as the business name, and use your Social Security Number as the tax ID number.

 Who can be a sole proprietor?
-Anyone can claim to be a sole proprietor, which is the most basic type of business recognized by the IRS.
+Almost anyone can claim to be a sole proprietor, which is the most basic type of business recognized by the IRS.
 According to the IRS, “A sole proprietor is someone who owns an unincorporated business by himself or herself.”
 This means that anything you do can be considered a business.
-This can include selling things on Ebay, holding garage sales, babysitting, freelance work, consulting, coaching, or anything else.
+This can include selling things on eBay, holding garage sales, babysitting, freelance work, consulting, coaching, or anything else.